Literature: The Da Vinci Code

 - Adaptational Villainy: Bishop Aringarosa gets this in The Movie.
-In the book, he's just the leader of Opus Dei (which is presented as nothing more than an unusually conservative Catholic prelate) who gets roped into helping The Teacher find the tomb out of desperation to keep his order from being abolished.
+In the book, he's just the leader of Opus Dei (where he's presented as nothing more than an unusually conservative Catholic prelate) who gets roped into helping The Teacher find the tomb out of desperation to keep his order from being abolished.
 In The Movie, he leads a secretive "shadow council" within the Church that actively wants to destroy the tomb to prevent evidence of Jesus' bloodline from reaching the public, and he manipulates Fache (who's an Opus Dei member in the movie) into hunting down Langdon despite his innocence.

-- Ancient Order Of Protectors: The Priory of Sion guards the Holy Grail.
+- Ancient Order of Protectors: The Priory of Sion guards the Holy Grail.

 - Ancient Tradition: The Priory of Sion.